-The Review Team is chaired by a PRC liaison (an active member of the PRC); it includes one other tenured Senate faculty from UC Merced (in an aligned field and not a member of the graduate program under review); and two or three external faculty from peer institutions.
+The Review Team is accompanied by a PROC senate liaison; and two or three external faculty from peer institutions.
 Where possible, in the case of interdisciplinary programs, reviewers representing the disparate disciplines of the group will be chosen.
 All external reviewers should not be connected to the programs graduates, former faculty, or research; and at least one of those external faculty should be from a UC campus.
-The review team is selected from a list generated with input from the program chair and faculty, relevant deans, PRC members, and GC members.
-The list submitted via email to the PRC Analyst should include the names, contact information, and vitae.
-Potential team members will be ranked by the PRC.
-They will be contacted by the PRC liaison in charge of the review; and when they have accepted, they will be sent an official appointment letter.
+The review team is selected from a list generated with input from the program chair and faculty, relevant deans, PROC members, and GC members.
+The list submitted via email to the PROC Analyst should include the names, contact information, and vitae.
+Potential team members will be ranked by the PROC.
+They will be contacted by the PROC liaison in charge of the review; and when they have accepted, they will be sent an official appointment letter.
 The Senate Office coordinates the Review Team travel, travel expense reimbursements and honoraria payments.